LinuxJedi/AmigaRGBtoHDMI/README.md

 Please add pull requests to link to your variants here.

-## Future Variants

-I'm currently working on a CPLD variable for the Amiga 600.
-Watch this space!

 ## Software

 The software used for this project can be found at https://github.com/hoglet67/RGBtoHDMI/